 Why Conventional EMC Testing is Insufficient for Functional Safety

-At the recent PSES Symposium, I attended a couple of interesting workshops on EMC and Functional Safety.
-One was called “Workshop on EMC & Functional Safety” presented by Keith Armstrong, Bill Radasky and Jacques Delaballe.
-The other was a paper presentation called “Why Conventional EMC Testing is Insufficient for Functional Safety” presented by Keith Armstrong.
+At the 2008 IEEE PSES Symposium On Product Compliance Engineering, I attended a couple of interesting EMC and Functional Safety workshops.
+One was called “Workshop on EMC & Functional Safety” [1], presented by Keith Armstrong, Bill Radasky and Jacques Delaballe.
+The other was a paper presentation called “Why Conventional EMC Testing is Insufficient for Functional Safety” [2], presented by Keith Armstrong.

-For readers who are new to the idea of Functional Safety, this field deals with the ability of a product or system to function in it’s intended use environment, or in any foreseeable use environments, while reliably providing the protection required by the users.
-Here’s the formal definition taken from IEC 61508–4:1998:
+For readers who are new to functional safety, this field deals with a product or system’s ability to function in its intended use environment or any foreseeable use environments while reliably providing the protection required by the users.
+Here are the relevant formal definitions:

 3.1.9